 "It's a rapidly evolving , and a lot of companies are just getting into this space," said Brandon Cipes, managing director of DevOps at cPrime, an Agile consulting firm in Foster City, Calif.
 "Most of the people working with these tools are sys admins who are trying to figure out how to scale, rather than developers."

 Most companies use a combination of the tools named above, which can further compound the complexity of DevOps environments, Cipes said.

-Forward-thinking companies that want to establish DevOps practices tend to use AWS, which usually makes CloudFormation their first choice among infrastructure-as-code tools.
+Forward-thinking companies that want to establish DevOps practices tend to use AWS, which usually makes CloudFormation their choice among infrastructure-as-code tools.
 But in an increasingly multicloud world, many companies then seek out alternatives that work on other public cloud platforms as they mature, or offer a friendlier user experience.

 "It's just not the most friendly tool in the world," Cipes said of CloudFormation.
 "It doesn't use an easy-to-read language, it requires a lot of parameters to be set, and all of those parameters and details have to be very particularly configured or it will break."

 "CloudFormation is the lingua franca to exchange ideas about infrastructure and AWS resources [with other users]," said Joaquin Menchaca, DevOps engineer at San Francisco-based goBalto Inc., which markets software for clinical trials in the healthcare industry.
 "We definitely need to know the technology to be able to exchange ideas with the rest of the community because of its ubiquity."

 Menchaca's team prefers to work with Ansible, since its basis in YAML files makes it interchangeable and manageable alongside the company's application code.
 But Ansible's development of network automation features of late detracts from progress in other areas, and it still has work to do on containers, he said.